 Whether you are sending email, instant messaging, commenting on Facebook, adding images to Snapchat, or posting a message to your blog, you need to remember that anything you put on the internet can be there forever.
-Even if you remove the material, someone may have copied or saved it.
+Even if you remove the material, someone may have made a screen shot, copied, or saved it.
 One rule of thumb many people use is to never post anything you wouldn’t want your parents or boss to see.

 Protect Personal Information